kornelski/dupe-krill/README.md

 # Dupe k*r*ill — a fast file deduplicator

-Replaces files that have identical content with hardlinks, so that file data of all copies is stored only once, saving disk space.
-Useful for reducing sizes of multiple backups, messy collections of photos and music, countless copies of `node_modules`, macOS app bundles, and anything else that's usually immutable (since all hardlinked copies of a file will change when any one of them is changed).
+Replaces files that have identical content with hardlinks or reflinks (copy-on-write links), so that file data of all copies is stored only once, saving disk space.
+Useful for reducing sizes of multiple backups, messy collections of photos and music, countless copies of `node_modules`, macOS app bundles, and anything else that's usually immutable.

 ## Features